 Push your web design skills even further with these additional tools, services, and resources.
 These extras will help you build better websites, diagnose issues, and assist you in testing your projects on various platforms and devices.

 - Google Analytics Free and easy to set up, Google Analytics gives you a massive amount of information about who’s visiting your site, what pages are most popular, what pages visitors exit from most often, browsers, screen resolutions, and a whole lot more.

 - Screenfly Stick a URL into Screenfly, a completely free service, and then choose a mobile, tablet, or other device from the menu, and you’ll get a preview of your site on the selected device.
 This is huge for DIY business owners who want to build responsive layouts that function across multiple devices.

 - Web Developer Toolbar Get your hands on a huge set of web design-related tools with this free plugin for Firefox.

 - Firebug Another fantastic plugin for Firefox, Firebug is essential for diagnosing page structures and CSS.
 A must-have.

 - Browsershots.org A decent cross-browser, cross-platform testing tool for your small business.

 Alright, let’s leave things here.
 I hope you found this article to be of tremendous value.
 There’s lots here for you to go on, and lots of extra options for you to consider.
-If you have anything you’d like to add, any questions, etc., the comments are wide open below.
-Or, catch me at email@example.com.
+If you have anything you’d like to add, catch me at firstname.lastname@example.org.